On the metric mean dimensions of saturated sets: Introduction

-Saturated sets exhibit different dynamical behaviors in terms of different types of metric mean dimensions.
-There are indeed certain variational principles for the Bowen and packing metric mean dimensions of saturated sets, as presented in Theorems \ref {thm 1.1}, \ref{thm 1.2} and \ref {thm 1.3}.
-Although the $\mu$-measure of $G_{\mu}$ is zero for every $\mu \in M_f(X)$, its topological complexity can be sufficiently large, that is, the upper capacity metric mean dimension of saturated sets carries the full metric mean dimension, as stated in Theorem \ref {thm 1.4}.
+Our main results clarify that the saturated sets exhibit different dynamical behaviors in terms of different types of metric mean dimensions.
+There are certain variational principles for the Bowen and packing metric mean dimensions of saturated sets, as presented in Theorems \ref {thm 1.1}, \ref{thm 1.2} and \ref {thm 1.3}.